V-Sekai/godot-network-rollback/README.md

   milliseconds, then an error will be push to the editor and console, including how long it actually took.

+**Log Inspector:**

+- **Replay Match Scene Path**: The path to the scene to load when launching the game as a replay client.
+- **Replay Match Scene Method**: The method on the above scene to call in order to setup the match to run as a replay.
+While this method can be named anything, it must accept the following arguments (in this order):
+  - `my_peer_id: int`: The peer id that the replay client will be displaying.
+  - `peer_ids: Array`: An array of the other peer ids in the match.
+  - `match_info: Dictionary`: The `match_info` Dictionary that was passed to `SyncManager.start_logging()` when creating the log that we are replaying from.
+This should be used to initialize the match to the same state as the match that was logged.
+- **Replay Arguments**: The arguments to pass to the game on the command-line when launching it as a replay client.
+- **Replay Port**: The TCP port used by the Godot editor to communicate with the replay client.

 #### Other important settings not under "Rollback": ####

 - **Physics** -> **Common** -> **Physics FPS**: Since `SyncManager` uses